-The 2017-2018 LSE Athletic Packets are now available online by clicking here for students wanting to participate in athletics during the upcoming school year.
-Please download, complete and ***sign*** all appropriate forms and submit the Physical Form, Emergency Information Form and Parent/Student Consent Record Form by July 31st for 2017 Fall Sports, November 6th for 2017-2018 Winter Sports, and February 19th for 2018 Spring Sports.
-Forms must be submitted in-person or via mail to the LSE Athletic Office ONLY.
+The 2018-2019 LSE Athletic Packets are now available using the button above for students wanting to participate in athletics during the upcoming school year.
+Please read and then either consent online or print and complete the required forms.
+Forms must be submitted online, in-person or via mail to the LSE Athletic Office ONLY.

 Southeast has 126 Nebraska School Activities Association state championships, more than any school of any class in the state!
 Southeast has also won 21 World Herald all-sports championships, and was recognized by the Nebraska High School Sports Hall of Fame as the Athletic Program of the Decade, 1990-1999.
 The hallways of our Prasch Gym are lined with trophies and they also display photographs of both team and individual success on the “Wall of Honor.”